simpleshue/misc/docs/running/injuries.md

 1. Stretch
 1. Strengthen muscle groups in glute and thigh (e.g., quad, hamstring).
 1. Improve balance

+### Achilles Tendon Injuries

+Causes - the common cause is over-use.

+#### Treatment

+Note, tendon heals very slowly.
+The way our body heals is to lay down new fibers.
+However, such newly formed layers can be damaged by excess stretching.

+To avoid it, pay special attention to calf stretching/strengthening exercises.
+You can replace stretching calves with foam roller, or massage.

+Avoid low-heel (or low drop) shoes to reduce load on the tendon.
+Some amount of cushion can be considered as well.

 ## A Note on Rest